pratikmehta14/EleNa/README.md

 pip install -U googlemaps

 ```
+### Installing CORS Google Chrome Extension
+Download Link:
+https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

 # Using the Application
-Download CORS Google Chrome Extension:
-https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

-Make sure you have osmnx and googlemaps installed.
+Make sure you have osmnx, googlemaps, and the CORS extension installed.

 flask/app/routes.py has the code to render the HTML.
 To run flask:
 ```